near/docs/docs/validator/economics.md

 ### Availability

 NEAR Protocol doesn't enforce slashing for downtime.
-However, validators failing to provide a minimum threshold of chunks and blocks within eanch epoch get *kicked out*, and lose rewards.
+However, validators failing to provide a minimum threshold of chunks and blocks within each epoch get *kicked out* and lose rewards.

 In practical terms, if your node goes offline for too long and gets kicked out, you have to:
 - Re-stake your `proposal` again before the end of the failed epoch, and (if your `proposal` succeed),